 Sister Mary Joan Coultas and Sister Mary Thomas Kadyszewski Endowed Scholarship

-Applicants must be a full-time or part-time undergraduate or graduate student majoring in either math, business administration or accounting at La Roche.
+Applicant must be a currently enrolled full-time or part-time undergraduate or graduate student majoring in either math, business administration or accounting at La Roche.

 - Preference is given to students who have the greatest need for financial assistance and the greatest potential to succeed